GoogleCloudPlatform/accelerated-platforms/use-cases/inferencing/serving/vllm/hyperdiskML/README.md

   > Note: Ensure the appropriate zone based on cluster node location and GPU availability

-The hyperdiskML is created with access mode READ_ONLY_MANY which means it can be read from multiple VM.
+The hyperdiskML is created with default throughput limit of 24,576 MB/s.
+You can adjust the througput limit based on the underlying VM to achieve higher speed in loading the model.

 ### Create the PersistentVolumeClaim (PVC) and PersistentVolume (PV) for serving